helmikhalifa/knowledge_graph_llm/README.md

 ## 🖼️ Demo

-Below is a visualization of the knowledge graph generated from a text about Albert Einstein.
+Below is a visualization of the knowledge graph generated from a text about Mr Bean (From Wikipedia).
 The graph is interactive, and you can explore the relationships between different entities. 🌐

 ![Knowledge Graph Visualization](https://github.com/user-attachments/assets/b616280d-d1f9-409d-93ac-a0503ba1c9fa)
 *A snapshot of the interactive knowledge graph visualization from `gemini_knowledge_graph.html`.*